-That term life insurance you bought when your kids were young was an important part of your financial safety net, providing maximum income protection at an affordable price.
+That term life insurance you bought when your kids were young is an important part of your financial safety net, providing maximum income protection at an affordable price.
 But it does come with a caveat: such policies, by design, provide coverage for a limited period of time, leaving your heirs with no death benefit if you outlive the policy.

 To be sure, term life insurance may be all the coverage your family needs, but if your income, financial priorities, or health status have since changed, you may have the option to convert it to a permanent life insurance policy to lock in your coverage.

 One reason for a conversion to permanent coverage is that it may enable policyowners to accumulate cash value to help meet their retirement and other long-term accumulation goals.